clawntl/MyVersionControl/README.md

 # MyVersionControl
 Version control software similar to Git.
 Programmed in python with default libraries.
+Tested on Windows only

 ## Commands: